fubicales2016/fogbowcloud.org/content/pages/customizing-deployment.md

 # Plugins

 The manager component was designed to be agnostic to the underlying cloud technology.
-There is an interoperability plugin layer between this component and the cloud, in a sense that plugins are responsible for translating fogbow's requests to what the underlying cloud understands.
+There is an interoperability plugin layer between this component and the cloud, in a sense that plugins are responsible for translating fogbow's orders to what the underlying cloud understands.
 Plugins are instantiated via reflection, and fully configured via the configuration file.
 Currently, fogbow makes available some plugins, and new ones can be contributed by the fogbow developers' community.

 In addition to interoperability plugins, there are also behavioural plugins.
-These are used to specify the way each fogbow manager should act when serving clients' requests.
+These are used to specify the way each fogbow manager should act when serving client's orders.

 ## Image Storage Plugin